Is Empty Nest Syndrome a Myth?

 Additionally, many studies on empty nest syndrome have been conducted on parents already seeking help or therapy for the condition [source: Forman; Raup, Myers].
 In a survey of approximately 1,100 mothers, only 10 percent of those who had experienced an empty nest reported feeling acute loneliness or having trouble adjusting to the change.
 In the same survey, more than 25 percent of mothers said that their favorite stage of motherhood was, in fact, the one in which their children no longer lived at home [source: Forman].

 Because that reason may imply negative feelings about motherhood, we may not hear much about these mothers because they don't want to admit to such feelings.
 Still, even the happiest and healthiest of moms may have trouble choking back tears after helping to decorate a child's first apartment.
 Many universities now offer lectures and programs to help parents adjust to the change, and some parents form support groups.
 Such a group also provides a good way to get out of the house and mingle a little.
 If your child was in fact the center of your world, then it's time to turn the focus back to yourself.
 If the depression and grief lasts longer than a few months, it may be time to seek counseling.

-For more on the empty nest and other midlife health concerns, see the links on the next page.
+For more on the empty nest and other midlife health concerns, see the links below.

 Related HowStuffWorks Articles